-In the story of the woman caught in adultery, the Pharisees and Sadducees brought her to Jesus to challenge him, noting that the Law required her to be stoned, to see what Jesus would do.
-Jesus seemed to ignore them and began writing in the sand.
+In the story of the woman caught in adultery, the Pharisees and Sadducees brought her to Jesus to challenge him because the Law required her to be stoned.
+They wanted to see what Jesus would do, but Jesus seemed to ignore them and began writing in the sand.

-Some people believe that Jesus may have written the Ten Commandments out in the sand as those men stood looking on.
-When he looked from his stooped position, Jesus “invited” them by saying, “He who is without sin may cast the first stone.”
+Some people believe that Jesus may have written the Ten Commandments out in the sand.
+When he looked up from from writing, Jesus “invited” them, saying, “He who is without sin may cast the first stone.”
 Then, he continued writing in the sand.

-Some people believe he was writing down the sins those men had committed, and they walked away silently because they realized that no one is without sin.
+Some people believe he was writing down the sins those men had committed.
+They would say the men walked away silently because they realized that no one is without sin.

 The wages of sin for every person is death.